 Abuse - Causing harm to a person on purpose.
 This includes yelling, ignoring a person's need, hurting or inappropriate touching.

-Action - A decision to deny or limit authorization or payment (in whole or part) for health care services, including new authorizations and previously authorized services; the reduction, suspension, or termination of a previously authorized service; or the failure to provide services in a timely manner; failure to resolve Complaints, Grievances, or Appeals within the time frames specified.
+Adverse Benefit Determination - A decision to deny or limit authorization or payment (in whole or part) for health care services, including new authorizations and previously authorized services; the reduction, suspension, or termination of a previously authorized service; or the failure to provide services in a timely manner; failure to resolve Complaints, Grievances, or Appeals within the time frames specified.

 Coordinated Care Organization - a company with healthcare providers and services.